SPH growth on track despite lower Q2 profit

-SPH chief executive Ng Yat Chung said at a results briefing on Tuesday (April 9) that the group's strategy of growing its non-media businesses, along with its digital revenues - to make up for a decline in print revenues - remains "on track".
+SPH chief executive Ng Yat Chung said at a results briefing yesterday that the group's strategy of growing its non-media businesses, along with its digital revenues - to make up for a decline in print revenues - remains "on track".

 The group's net profit attributable to shareholders was down 25.7 per cent to $29.7 million for the three months ended Feb 28, compared with $39.9 million the year before.